 Post-combustion: In this process, the CO_2 is captured from exhaust gases of combusted fuels.
 For post-combustion applications, several technologies are available, the most used one being liquid solvents like amine, which currently are the prevalent solution applied in CCUS projects under implementation in Denmark.
 Amine-based solvents are fast at absorbing CO_2 in the scrubber unit but the subsequent release in the stripper requires temperatures around 120°C. In an absorption-based approach, the solvent absorbs the CO_2 , which is then released by heating.
 This is a known technology that is applied e.g., in the food and beverage industry.
 The technology is however lacking implementation in large scale projects.
 Post-combustion technologies are currently easier to retrofit to existing emitters and interfere less with the existing production process than most pre-, oxyfuel and chemical looping combustion technologies.
-However, due to the late integration of the CO_2 capture in the production process, the CO_2 concentration is lower than in earlier production stages which in many cases causes higher energy penalties to separate the CO_2 from the gas.
+However, due to the late integration of the CO_2 capture in the production process, the CO_2 from the gas.

 Energy use & efficiency: In recent decades, research has focused on improving amine solvents through lower energy usage, increased cyclic capacity, improved resistance to degradation and better environmental properties.
 Although advancements have reduced energy and chemical consumption in current amine processes, it remains considerable.

-Efforts to develop heat-resistant amine processes that yield ${\rm CO}2$ at higher pressure, reducing costly compression, are underway.
+Efforts to develop heat-resistant amine processes that yield CO_2 at higher pressure, reducing costly compression, are underway.
 While further improvements in amine solvents are possible, they may not drastically reduce energy consumption.
 Research into alternative solvents, such as non-aqueous or engineered compounds, holds promise but is uncertain.
 Research into alternatives to amine-based solvents, such as non-aqueous solvents, enzyme promoted solvents, Benfield process type solvents, phase changing solvents, solid sorbents and other engineering compounds holds promise, but are not yet proven in scale for post-combustion applications.
 Advanced process flowsheets with enhanced heat integration are also being explored to lower energy requirements.
 Some suppliers are implementing these solutions.
 Another research area to enhance synergy effects is sector coupling through utilisation of excess heat from CO_2 capture in district heating systems.
 Ongoing research focuses on integrating carbon capture with energy plants, with heat pump technology showing potential to improve overall energy efficiency.
 Equipment suppliers are developing optimised solutions for carbon capture, which could significantly reduce capital expenditure in the mid- to long-term, pending widespread adoption in the large-scale carbon capture market.